Ethical and Disclosure of Interest Code for Reviewers

 RCR uses a DOUBLE-BLIND PEER REVIEW + EDITOR REVIEW system.
 Each article is reviewed by two specialists in the field and by the editor or an associate editor.
 Furthermore, we use a new OPEN-PEER-REVIEW system.

-Drafts are also made available to the scholar commmunity in the open-access-reviewing process.
+In open-access-reviewing process, drafts are made available to the scholar commmunity to review.

 What is it about?